humancomputerintegration/rehamove-integration-lib/README.md

 ## 1. How to install

-### 1.1 Python
+### 1.1 Python (2 and 3)

 We support several versions of the library for different systems.
 After downloading the files, **move the files to your working directory** (where you will run Python from).
+These instructions assume use of the 64-bit version of Python 3; we also have libraries for the 64-bit version of Python2.

 #### 1.1.1 Linux